 bogus fashion.
 Tyger, unfortunately, is trapped two vehicles

 behind with no way of running the light in pursuit.

-and returns to Sammy’s pad.
+returning to Sammy’s pad.
 No way Jose’, he is like an honest city

 official, nowhere to be found.
 Snake eyes, this time the rat has

-well.
+She takes it surprisingly well.
 “I know how you feel,” she commiserates.

-can use an additional investigator if necessary.
+use an additional investigator if necessary.
 It might work

 out better if another person drives while you use the camera.

 “Do you happen to know anyone who wants to drive and work a